Temmo23/HLL_CRCON_Live_topstats/README.md

 ![375489308-67943815-da9c-41ff-988c-eaaa2e0e64c2](https://github.com/user-attachments/assets/e44d0f07-23a8-4f62-87c4-742803c8be06)

-## Description
-A plugin for HLL CRCON (see : https://github.com/MarechJ/hll_rcon_tool) that displays and rewards top players, based on their scores.

 The message may be called from `!top` chat command or displayed at game's end.
 VIPs will only be given at match's end.